 - references to any documents relied on for resolving the complaint (eg letters, attendance notes, etc)

-2.4.1.
-Principal Solicitor will acknowledge complaints in writing to the complainant within 5 working days, enclosing a copy of our Client-facing complaints policy (Item 1 above).
+Acknowledge complaints in writing to the complainant within 5 working days, enclosing a copy of our client-facing complaints policy and our acknowledgment letter will contain:

 - a statement of our understanding of the complaint

 - if appropriate, a request for further information that we need in order to consider the complaint, and a time frame for providing that information

 - contact details for the Principal Solicitor

 - information on when we will next be in contact with the complainant

 The client will also be invited to attend a meeting to outline their concerns face-to-face.
 In the first meeting, we do a Preliminary assessment and the Principal Solicitor will consider each complaint objectively during the meeting and will Itemise the issues in order to understand the complaint fully.
 We also consider the complexity and seriousness of the complaint Identify any remedies sought by the complainant and consider the remedies available and/or appropriate.

 Any action will depend on the conclusions drawn from the preliminary assessment which include but are not limited to investigating the complaint, obtaining feedback from relevant people, and providing a response to the complainant.